trustyai-explainability/trustyai-explainability-python/docs/tutorial.rst

 Setup
 -----
-First, we'll need to import Numpy:
+First, we'll need to import Numpy, which is what our example model and data will use.

 .. code-block:: python
 	:linenos: